huaminghuangtw/Second-Brain/permanent-notes/Running Strides.md

+# What?

 = striders = accelerations = pickups

-Strides are short bursts of running you

-canperform as part of recovery runs or drills.
+Can be part of recovery runs or drill

+# How?

+Strides at eighty percent of your running capacity for thirty-second intervals and aim to cover fifty to one hundred meters of ground with each stride.